 A student who registers for classes, but decides not to attend the College, must officially withdraw by dropping their classes.
 Failure to officially withdraw may result in being awarded a failing grade in all courses and the requirement to pay all assessed tuition and fees, even though the student has actually left the College.

 Incoming students must meet with an academic advisor before registering for classes.
 Students can fulfill this requirement by attending orientation.
 Orientation programs are held prior to the start of each semester and are designed to introduce students to success strategies, college personnel, facilities, registration procedures, and requirements for their academic program.

 Specific dates and times of orientation sessions will be posted on the Rhodes State website.
 Orientation information will be mailed to students after they submit their application to the College has been processed.
-Students should register for their preferred orientation date via the website or by calling the Office of Advising and Counseling.
+Students should register for their preferred orientation date via the website or by calling the Office of Advising.